-At first glance, Raphael is a normal fifth-grade boy who loves running on his track team.
-But take a closer look, and you’ll find he is a fighter who is not letting his rare disease slow him down.
+At first glance, Raphael is a typical fifth-grade boy who loves running on his track team.
+But take a closer look, and you’ll find he is a fighter living with a rare disease.

 One of the more remarkable things Raphael has done?
 He underwent brain surgery and was back running a mile only one month later.